Skip to content

 Take advantage of scheduling software by color-coding (or using whatever markers work) your calendars with events or tasks based on roles or responsibilities.
 This way, every team receives notifications through email, so all parties involved know when something has changed concerning their project timelines and activities.

 Cut down misunderstandings and give everyone more information up front to avoid surprises down the line.
 The main idea is to create visibility around the team’s workload and tasks, so everyone knows what’s expected of them on any given day.
 After all, your time-sharing system will be more effective with the efficient use of the tools that enable it.
-The better your calendar works, the better outcomes will result from processes based around it.
+The better your calendar works, the better outcomes will result from processes based around it, leading to increased customer satisfaction.
 Here are some things you can try:

 • Set up custom alerts – Establish customized notifications for your upcoming appointments or events, ensuring that all pertinent parties stay abreast of updates or changes promptly.
 This also helps to foster better relationships between you and your clients.